-In February 2022, the U.S. Securities and Exchange Commission, or the SEC, declared effective a registration statement on Form S-3, or the Shelf Registration, covering the sale of up to \$200.0 million of our securities.
-Also, in February 2022, we entered into an Open Market Sales AgreementSM, or the Sales Agreement, with Jefferies LLC, or Jefferies, pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal.
+In February 2022, the U.S. Securities and Exchange Commission (SEC) declared effective a registration statement on Form S-3 (the Shelf Registration), covering the sale of up to \$200.0 million of our securities.
+Also, in February 2022, we entered into an Open Market Sales Agreement (the Sales Agreement) with Jefferies LLC (Jefferies) pursuant to which we may elect to issue and sell, from time to time, shares of common stock having an aggregate offering price of up to \$21.0 million under the Shelf Registration through Jefferies acting as the sales agent and/or principal.
+As of December 31, 2022, we have not issued any shares of common stock under the Sales Agreement.